sofiakbergstrom/BB2490/project/project_diary.md

 # Project diary

+### 2015-03-02

+Running the pipeline on all the data filled my home directory pretty quickly so the job was killed and the results lost.
+I have then moved the data to the project directory and will redirect the output to my home, should fit, hopefully.

+Also, found some bugs in the sbatch script that was not creating the output directory as I wanted, fixed them, new version in GitHub.

 ### 2015-02-28

 I've found the data for the third project :-) New dataset is for this project is: